nodejs/security-wg/processes/WIP-bug_bounty_proposal.md

 Proposal to advance a Bug Bounty program for the Node.js organization

 Security is an essential part of the ongoing success of the Node.js community.
-The commmunity is a vital part of one of the most agressive markets available providing critical runtime infrastructure for a growing percentage of the internet and corporate computing requirements in 2018.
+The community is a vital part of one of the most aggressive markets available providing critical runtime infrastructure for a growing percentage of the internet and corporate computing requirements in 2018.
 A bug bounty program has become a standard mechanism to improve the security posture of projects, organizations and companies at every level.

 A bug bounty program is a mechanism to formally engage security researchers and developers in a way that provides benefits to the community along multiple vectors: